 - Create transparency and facilitate communication on the management of energy resources

-- Promote energy management best practices and reinforce good energy management behaviours
+- Promote energy management best practices and reinforce good energy management behaviors

 - Assist facilities in evaluating and prioritizing the implementation of new energy-efficient technologies